rasha-salim/project-evaluation-agents/README.md

 - Select the execution mode (Sequential or Parallel)
 - Upload feedback data via CSV or use text input/sample data
 - Enter your Anthropic API key
+- Start the analysis process with the "Run Analysis" button
+- Review feedback analysis results and collaborate by:
+  - Adding notes about the feedback
+  - Adjusting priorities for the next steps
+  - Confirming your input to continue the analysis
-- Start and monitor the agent execution with real-time progress tracking
+- Monitor the agent execution with real-time progress tracking
 - View the outputs from each agent with interactive visualizations
 - See visual representations of feedback analysis, feature proposals, technical evaluations, sprint plans, and stakeholder updates